bpkleer/einstieg-in-r/wbt/main/content/_index.en.md

 The web-based training can be used by self-learners or in higher education teaching as companion (*blended learning*).
 The content is structured into five study units.
 You can find the links to the learning modules either directly below this text or in the menu on the left.

+**Please note**: So far, the translation is naively done by ChatGPT.
+If you want to work on the translations, contact me via the GitLab repository.

 Here are the links to the individual learning modules:

 [Study unit 1](./lb1/en/index.html)